 Visualization: Know the entire shipment process

 Play the entire shipment through from beginning-to-end.
-Consider how the resuable shipping crates will be:
+Consider how the reusable shipping crates will be:

 - packed by your company